miguelapabenedit/client-library/README.md

 - Be a command line client or other type of program - the requirement is to write a client library.
 - Implement the `List` operation.
 > We give no credit for including any of the above in a submitted test, so please only focus on the "Shoulds" above.

-## How to submit your exercise

-- Include your name in the README.
-If you are new to Go, please also mention this in the README so that we can consider this when reviewing your exercise
-- Create a private [GitHub](https://help.github.com/en/articles/create-a-repo) repository, by copying all files you deem necessary for your submission
-- [Invite](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository) [@form3tech-interviewer-1](https://github.com/form3tech-interviewer-1) to your private repo
-- Let us know you've completed the exercise using the link provided at the bottom of the email from our recruitment team

 ## License